gardener-community/hackathon/2025-07_Sofia/README.md

 This error prevents the OSC to be successfully applied.

 **Motivation/Benefits:**
 Improving compatibility with aliased or symlinked units enhances the robustness of `gardener-node-agent`.
-By avoiding failures during drop-in-based updates, the it can apply configuration changes more reliably and consistently.
+By avoiding failures during drop-in-based updates, configuration changes can be applied more reliably and consistently.

 **Achievements:**
 * Gain deeper understanding of `systemd` mechanics:
   * difference between enabling a unit via `systemctl` and by manually creating symlinks
-  * how configuration files for units are prioritized and loaded from different "well known" by systemd locations
+  * how configuration files for units are prioritized and loaded from different "well known" systemd locations
   * the logic behind unit aliases and the results of their explicit enabling
 * Monitor behavior of drop-in config files without re-enabling the unit itself.
 * Validate in local setup that `systemd` would apply updated drop-ins after `systemctl daemon-reload` and a restart of the unit, without requiring a `systemctl enable` of the unit.